chrisspre/omm/graph/data/meta-model-schema.md

 ## TypeDefinition model element

 A type definition defines a new type that is based on a primitive type, a complex type, or an enumeration type.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_TypeDefinition)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/csprd02/odata-csdl-xml-v4.01-csprd02.html#sec_TypeDefinition)

+TypeDefinition is a child element of [Schema](#schema-model-element)

 ### Properties of `TypeDefinition`